 With more than half of businesses reporting their biggest challenges in generating and tracking leads, it’s essential that you find a method that works well for your business and target audience.

-Whatever you do, you need to ensure you’re collecting information from your website visitors so that you can follow up with them and nurture them to become loyal buyers!
+Whatever you do, you need to ensure you’re collecting information from your website visitors so you can follow up with them and nurture them into loyal buyers!

-Further, 53% said they would share for the purpose of personalized product recommendations, and 52% for customized shopping experiences.
+Further, 53% said they would share for personalized product recommendations, and 52% for customized shopping experiences.

 Top 8 Ways to Generate More Leads for Your Small Business